Win/Win (film)

 Win/Win is a 2010 Dutch drama film written and directed by Jaap van Heusden in his directorial debut and it stars Oscar Van Rompay, Leon Voorberg, Halina Reijn, Hans Kesting, Phi Nguyen and Pepijn Schoneveld.
 Set in Amsterdam Zuidas during the 2008 financial crisis, it follows the Flemish Ivan, a rising star at an American investment bank, who starts losing control of his life despite winning at his job.

 The film was first shown at IFFR and was later shown in Dutch theaters in May 2010.
-The film received generally positive reviews from critics and was nominated for a Golden Calf for Best Sound at the 2010's Netherlands Film Festival.
+The film received generally positive reviews from critics and was nominated for a Golden Calf for Best Sound at the 2010 Netherlands Film Festival.

 Production

 Win/Win, a Telefilm about the financial world was greenlit days after the Bankruptcy of Lehman Brothers for about €780,000.
 Production started a year later around Amsterdam-Zuidoost, where they also recreated a dealing room for a fictional investment bank.
 Flemish actor Oscar Van Rompay was cast in the lead role in his feature film debut, with supporting roles for Hans Kesting and Leon Voorberg.
 Halina Reijn would also join the cast, in the film she played receptionist Deniz.